cocos-creator/docs-3d-deprecated/en/scripting/execution-order-component.md

 ## Control the execution order of components on the same node

-The execution order of component scripts on the same node can be controlled by the order of the components in the **Property Inspector**.
+The execution order of component scripts on the same node can be controlled by the order of the components in the **Inspector** panel.
 The components arranged above will be executed before the components arranged below.
 We can adjust the arrangement order and execution order of the components through the `Move Up` and `Move Down` menus in the gear button at the upper right corner of the component.

 If there are two components: `CompA` and `CompB`, their contents may be similar to this example: